 Fruits, nuts, seeds, whole grains that have a 20% fibre per serving, beans, legumes, herbs and spices, cruciferous vegetables like broccoli, cauliflower, brussel sprouts and cabbage.
 Green leafy vegetables and mushrooms.
 And all of this food is to be cooked or served from scratch.
 We don’t buy food in a can or a box unless we don’t have access to fresh food.
 And while you are at it, 30 minutes of exercise every day is a great start.

 So, the Keto diet?
 No, I am not a believer in it.
 I have heard people say they went on it and lost 30 pounds and it was great.
 And they should go on it again.
 A little tip here…If you lose weight then gain it back and need to diet again, it was not a success.
 If it was successful people would stay on it for their entire lives.
 And if you can stay on it all of your life, then all the more power to you.
 In the meantime, I hope your kidneys pass the test of time.
-Our bodies only need .08 to 1g of protein per kg of body weight.
+Our bodies only need .08 to 1g of protein per kg of Healthy Body weight.
 Any more than that and we eliminate the rest of it is stored as fat.
-Do the math for your body and think about how much harder our kidneys are working because you consumed that 8-ounce steak.
+Do the math for your Healthy Body and think about how much harder our kidneys are working because you consumed that 8-ounce steak.

 I am not a fan of diets.
 If you want to live a long, healthy life at your ideal weight, follow a few simple tips…